ryan4yin/thiscute.world/content/posts/2023/Q2/nixos-and-flake-basics/index.en.md

 Compared to the default configuration approach of NixOS, Nix Flakes provide better reproducibility and a clearer package structure that is easier to maintain.
 Therefore, it is recommended to use Nix Flakes to manage system configurations.

 However, Nix Flakes is currently an experimental feature and is not yet enabled by default.
-So we need to enable it manually by modifying the `/etc/nixos/configuration.nix` file and enabling the flakes and nix-command functionalities in the function block:
+We need to enable it manually by modifying the `/etc/nixos/configuration.nix`, example:

 ```nix
 # Edit this configuration file to define what should be installed on